wahab-khurram-dev/wahab-next-js-ui-design/README.md

 yarn dev
 ```

-View the project at http://localhost:3000.
+View the project at View the project at [(https://next-ui-design.vercel.app/)](https://next-ui-design.vercel.app/)..

 ## Deployment